SamMed05/c-cpp-notes/docs/cpp/casting.md

 	</code>
 </div>

-In the above program we try to put the value of a `float` type variable with decimal digits in a variable of type `int`.
+In the above program, we try to put the value of a `float` type variable with decimal digits in a variable of type `int`.
 This doesn't cause an error in the compilation and we are allowed to do it, but by doing so we are losing information.
-Also note that C++ doesn't round to 3 but removes completely all the decimal digits.
+Also, note that C++ doesn't round to 3 but removes completely all the decimal digits.

-We don't explicitly express to the compiler how to behave and the final result stored in `integerVar` will contain only a narrower amount of information, because it can't handle decimal digits.
+We don't explicitly express to the compiler how to behave and the final result stored in `integerVar` will contain only a narrower amount of information because it can't handle decimal digits.
 That's why this conversion is implicit and narrowing (information-losing).

 :::note Advanced